 Installation of the WS-2902 couldn’t be any easier, as it's an all-in-one sensor suite and most of it comes pre-assembled.
 Even if you’re mechanically troubled, you should have no problem putting this together.
 There are very few parts to attach—just the anemometer, wind vane, and the funnel for the rain gauge, and then mounting it on top of a pole on your home or in your backyard.
 That’s it.

 Remember to follow our siting instructions when installing your station.
-You can see below we have the station installed on a temporary mount just for this review.
+You can see below we have the unit installed on a temporary mount just for this review.
 We normally recommend using the Ambient Weather EZ-30-12 stable mounting kit to get the most accurate readings from your sensor.

 Other than a few adjustments and removal of protective stickers, you’ll have this done in less than an hour.
 This just leaves you to set up the desktop console, which is equally as easy.